Lao Issara: Weaknesses of government

 The Lao Issara also did not manage the finances of the country appropriately.
 The army itself incurred a high cost for its maintenance, and Souphanouvong refused to account for it.
 Within a very short period of time, the Issara government ran out of money to pay for its own running, let alone anything else.
-In an attempt to reign in fiscal expenditure and inflation, the Minister of Finance, Katay Don Sasorith, issued new money in early 1946, which quickly became known as 'Katay's dried banana leaves' for the poor quality of the paper on which it was printed and its uselessness.
+In an attempt to reign in fiscal expenditure and inflation, the Minister of Finance, Katay Don Sasorith, issued new money in early 1946, which quickly became known as "Katay's dried banana leaves" for the poor quality of the paper on which it was printed and its uselessness.
 The Lao Issara, bankrupt and ill-equipped, could only await the inevitable French return.
-At the end of April 1946 the French took Vientiane, by May they had entered Luang Prabang, and the Lao Issara leadership fled into exile in Thailand.
+At the end of April 1946, the French took Vientiane, and by May, they had entered Luang Prabang, and the Lao Issara leadership fled into exile in Thailand.

-The split within the Lao Issara
+Split

 Once the reconquest was complete, the French set about reconstituting their administration in Laos.
 On 27 August 1946, the French formally endorsed the unity of the Kingdom of Laos as a constitutional monarchy within the French Union.

 There were also French efforts made at conciliation with the nationalists.
 Discreet overtures toward the Lao Issara in Bangkok suggested the possibility of an amnesty.
-Gradually, a division of opinion appeared within the Lao Issara ranks over the practical issue of whether to cooperate with the French.
+Gradually, a division of opinion appeared within the Lao Issara ranks over the practical issue of whether to co-operate with the French.

-Souphanouvong had made clear his refusal to accept the new political set-up in Vientiane, and was ready to embrace an alliance with the Viet Minh against the French.
-This repelled most of his colleagues, who began to oppose Souphanouvong's leadership in the Lao Issara.
+Souphanouvong had made clear his refusal to accept the new political setup in Vientiane, and was ready to embrace an alliance with the Viet Minh against the French.
+That repelled most of his colleagues, who began to oppose Souphanouvong's leadership in the Lao Issara.

-Besides this, unhappiness towards Souphanouvong became obvious due to his refusal to be accountable to the Issara government for his military activities and financial expenditure.
+Also, unhappiness towards Souphanouvong became obvious because of his refusal to be accountable to the Issara government for his military activities and financial expenditure.
 There were personal antagonisms between Souphanouvong and Katay.
-Both of them exchanged harsh criticisms on one another as each thought the other to be ineffective in their positions.
+Both exchanged harsh criticisms at each other since both thought the other to be ineffective in their positions.

-On 14 October 1949, due to the lack of cooperation within the movement, the Lao Issara announced its formal dissolution.
+A lack of co-operation within the movement led to the Lao Issara to announce its formal dissolution on 14 October 1949.
 On 22 October 1953, the Franco–Lao Treaty of Amity and Association transferred remaining French powers, except control of military affairs, to the Royal Lao Government, which did not include any representatives from the disbanded Lao Issara.

 Legacy

-A flag resembling that of Thailand, initially used by Lao Issara and then by the Pathet Lao, was formally adopted on 2 December 1975, as the flag of Laos.
+A flag resembling that of that of Thailand, initially used by Lao Issara and then by the Pathet Lao, was formally adopted on 2 December 1975, as the flag of Laos.